-Innovation in biotechnology focused on biologics and biosimilars: need of the hour

-Biologics are one of the fastest growing classes of therapeutic compounds, given their promise of targeted treatments for multiple conditions with reduced side effects.
-Biologics are forecasted to make up more than one fourth of the total revenue of the pharmaceutical market by 2020.
+Innovation in biotechnology focused on biologics and biosimilars: need of the hour sale of USD 150bn in 2013 and are forecasted to generate sales of USD 290bn in revenue by 2020, which will make up more than one fourth of the total revenue of the pharmaceutical market.
 Biologics also offer less likelihood of the adverse side effects associated with small molecule therapeutics and invasive surgeries.
 Biologics have proven potential to treat a wide range of conditions, provided technological challenges are overcome.
 They can reach targets that were considered 'undruggable' using small molecule therapeutics and reduce side effects to increase patient compliance.